 The ‘Pause all rules’ button in the Engagement Controller feature is helpful when you first set up rules, when you would like to maintain rules, or when you change the settings in the Campaign Builder.
 When paused, all rules in the Engagement Controller feature are paused.
 This will stop any rule in the Engagement Controller from taking action on engagement windows targeted by an active rule in Engagement Controller.
 While the feature is paused, the engagement windows will only react according to manual settings in the Campaign Builder.
 When restarting the Engagement Controller feature again, all rules will have the same activation status as before pausing all rules.

 Note: After using the ‘Pause all rules’ button, it can take up to five minutes for the change to apply to the engagement window.

-- Using the Engagement Controller in Web Messaging can create a synchronous, chat-like experience with limited wait times for some customers by hiding the engagement if no agent is available.
+- Using the Engagement Controller in Web Messaging can create an asynchronous, chat-like experience with limited wait times for some customers by hiding the engagement if no agent is available.
 In this case, it doesn’t allow for the advantages of an asynchronous messaging journey to always be available to all customers.

-- When assigning conversations to agents, it is possible that certain skills will have no online agents that can receive the conversation and therefore a ‘fallback skill’ can be assigned.
+- When assigning conversations to agents, certain skills may have no online agents that can receive the conversation, and therefore a ‘fallback skill’ can be assigned.
 The Engagement Controller feature does not consider settings in the fallback skill when checking for availability.

-- The Conversational Cloud functionality to automatically close inactive conversations after a set period of time (90 days by default) works independently of the Engagement Controller feature.
-Inactive conversations closed by the auto close functionality are not displayed to a returning customer if a rule in the Engagement Controller is applied to hide the engagement window.
+- The Conversational Cloud functionality to automatically close inactive conversations after a set period (90 days by default) works independently of the Engagement Controller feature.
+Inactive conversations closed by the auto-close functionality are not displayed to a returning customer if a rule in the Engagement Controller is applied to hide the engagement window.